- Organizations must manage their logistics effectively, to satisfy consumer requests and reach shipping goals.

 Have you ever wondered why customers are happy to wait a week for shipped items to arrive but will get annoyed if it’s only two days late?
 Customers expect the shipped items to arrive on time when they place an order.
 And when it doesn’t, that can be a big problem.

-Your shipping logistics are strongly impacted by how you distribute your product.
-By holding your products in multiple fulfillment centers for your customers, a distributed inventory strategy enables you to cut down on shipping expenses and transit times.
+Your order processing and shipping logistics are strongly impacted by how you distribute your product.
+By holding your products in multiple fulfillment centers to your customers, a distributed inventory strategy enables you to cut down on shipping expenses and transit times.

 Inventory distribution makes ground shipping operations the most efficient way to ship products to their destinations.